-The modular design of our products allows us to extract the maximum value from the materials we use and repurpose our products across their life cycles.
+The modular design of our products lets us extract the maximum value from the materials we use, and repurpose our products across their life cycles.

-While putting continuous effort into innovation, we also want to ensure the increasingly sustainable use of materials across our processes and value chain.
+We believe the circular economy is vital to ensure the future success and competitiveness of the semiconductor industry.
+While continuously innovating, we also want to ensure the increasingly sustainable use of materials across our processes and value chain.

 Waste at ASML includes office waste, packaging waste, hazardous waste from the chemicals we use in our processes, as well as product waste (usually parts no longer needed after an upgrade or defective parts).

 We have a range of initiatives to reduce and manage this waste, such as our Return4Reuse program, engagement with suppliers, site-specific reductions, and increasing material recycling.
 From 2019 to 2022, our total waste generated per €1 million decreased from 417 kg to 315 kg.

 We have set two ambitious targets to reduce waste in our operations:

 By 2025, we aim to have halved waste generation (209 kg waste generated per €m revenue as compared with a 2019 benchmark of 417 kg waste generated per €m revenue).